NNienn/Radm/README.md

 ## Overview

-**ردم** is a kernel-to-userspace container security engine that detects and autonomously quarantines compromised containers in real time.
+**Radm** is a kernel-to-userspace container security engine that detects and autonomously quarantines compromised containers in real time.
 It combines eBPF-based syscall and network telemetry with a Spatiotemporal Graph Autoencoder (ST-GAE) for behavioral anomaly detection, achieving sub-160ms detection-to-quarantine latency.

 The system monitors memory manipulation primitives (`mprotect`, `mmap`, `ptrace`, `memfd_create`) and inter-container network flows, constructs a temporal behavioral graph, and uses learned baselines to identify deviations indicative of container compromise.